sancharee/sentimentbasedrecommender/README.md

  It finds similarity patterns between items and recommends them to users

  In this project we have <br>
-   -first performed a sentiment analysis of user reviews on multiple products.This is done to extract the polarity of reviews and classify them as positive or negative.<br>
+1. Performed a sentiment analysis of user reviews on multiple products to extract the polarity of reviews and classify them as positive or negative.
+2. TF-IDF vectorization has been used for feature extraction after removal of stop words and lemmatization using WordNet
+3. Logistic Regression, Random Forest Classifier and XGBoost Models were built and performances evaluated based on F1 score
-   -created a product recommendation system on the ratings given by users<br>
+4. Created an item-item based product recommendation system on the ratings given by users
-   -improved the recommendation system using the sentiment classification of user reviews
+5. Improved the recommendation system using the sentiment classification of user reviews such that it would give 5 best products based on the sentiments of 20 recommended product reviews
+6. Created a web application for the recommendation system using Flask framework
+7. Deploy the web application using Heroku